 In response to this pressure, the UK adopted a range of measures designed to deter asylum seekers, including reduced social benefits, time limits for lodging applications, the declaring of British airports to be international zones18, reduced appeal rights, and the fast-tracking of claims deemed "manifestly unfounded."
 The UK also participates in European efforts to harmonise asylum policy, including the Dublin conventions requiring asylum seekers to apply for refugee status in the first EU state they reach.
 In recent years, the number of asylum applications has fallen dramatically.
 In 2006 applications were at their lowest level since 1993 and most initial decisions were made within two months of application.
-Of the application: grants of asylum (8%), Humanitarian Protection or Discretionary Leave (12%), or allowed appeals (12%).
+Of the applications made in 2005, only 31% resulted in some form of positive action: grants of asylum (8%), Humanitarian Protection or Discretionary Leave (12%), or allowed appeals (12%).